3 min read

 2. Luke 24:47 reports the same event and discourse of Yehoshua (Jesus), and makes no mention of these words.

-5. Acts 8:15, 16 reports describes people having been baptized in the name of Yehoshua (Jesus) only:
+5. Acts 8:15, 16 reports describe people having been baptized in the name of Yehoshua (Jesus) only:

-‘So he commanded that they should be baptized in the name of Yehoshua (Jesus) the Anointed One.’
+‘So he commanded that they should be baptized in the name of Yehoshua (Jesus) the Messiah.’

 ‘When they heard this, they were baptized in the name of the Lord Yehoshua (Jesus).’